emanuel036/can_scripts/README.md

 # CAN Scripts

-This repository contains two main scripts for manipulating and visualizing CAN data:
+This repository contains two scripts for manipulating and visualizing CAN data:

 1. `can_chart.py`
+2. `timestamp_conversor.py`

 ## can_chart.py